react-native-google-signin/docs/docs/setting-up/ios.md

 - Open `AppDelegate.m`
 - Add an import: `#import <GoogleSignIn/GoogleSignIn.h>`
 - Add a method to respond to the URL scheme.
-This is just an example of a method that you can add at the bottom of your file if you're using both `FBSDKApplicationDelegate` and `RNGoogleSignin` :
+This is just an example of a method that you can add at the bottom of your file if you're using both `FBSDKApplicationDelegate` and `GIDSignIn` :

 ```objc
 // AppDelegate.m